Course Outline

 • Building a report in the Power BI Desktop application.

-• Reusing a published data model.
+• Reusing a published data model in various government applications.

-• Updating a report online.
+• Updating a report online as needed.

 Power Query M Language for Government